 The word ‘parallax’ describes the effect of an object changing positions when looked at from a different angle.

 When used in web design, background images move slower than foreground images when scrolling.
-This creates a unique illusion of motion, depth and distance; a 3D feature on a two-dimensional site.
+This creates a unique illusion of motion, depth, and distance; a 3D feature on a two-dimensional site.

-In this article created by our team behind Slider Revolution, showcasing 108 great examples of the best-designed parallax scrolling websites.
+In this article created by our team behind Slider Revolution, we’re showcasing 108 great examples of the best-designed parallax scrolling websites.

 108 Websites Using The Parallax Scrolling Effect

 ALLIANCE+ offers cleaning, catering and a range of other facility services.
 The website starts with a brief presentation of the company.
 Belowe, they introduce their business portfolio while a moving picture attracts customers to each category.
 Continue scrolling as more interactive photos stimulate your interest.

 Anton & Irene are designers who have created a unique presentation with an engaging interface.
 Their site opens with two human figures stepping into the background, giving way to the text.
 Scroll down to see the story unfold.
 It informs the visitors of their projects and experience, while keeping the interest until the end.